 We question the utility of the division in terms of better understanding assessment practices on the basis of an empirical study undertaken in a higher education institution in the UK.
 The aim of the Assessment Environments & Cultures project is to gain a better understanding of how academics assess and why they assess in the ways that they do.
 Interview and observational data have been collected from academics working in three subject areas: Design, Business and Applied Sciences.
 Initial analysis has focussed on the discourses in use and the subject positions taken up by academics when they talk about and undertake assessment.

 |Item Type:||Conference or Workshop Item (Paper)|

-|Research Areas:||Institute of Work Based Learning > Work Based Learning|
+|Research Areas:||A. > Institute for Work Based Learning|

-|Deposited On:||21 May 2010 08:16|
+|Date Deposited:||21 May 2010 08:16|